sourcegraph/scip/docs/scip.md

 Update registerInverseRelationships on adding a new field here.

-### SignatureDocumentation
+### Signature

-SignatureDocumentation represents the signature of a symbol as it's displayed in API documentation or hover tooltips.
+Signature represents the signature of a symbol as it's displayed in API documentation or hover tooltips.
 It uses a subset of Document's fields with the same field numbers for wire compatibility with older indexes that encoded signatures using the Document message type.

 | Name | Type | Description |
 | ---- | ---- | ----------- |